Cost of living guide

 • Thailand is easier for long-term stays.
 Vietnam requires more visa runs or agent-assisted extensions

-• Neither country taxes foreign-source income for non-residents (though Thailand changed rules in 2024)
+• Neither country taxes foreign-source income for non-residents, though Thailand tightened its rules on remitted income in 2024

 Which Country Is Better for Remote Workers?